-Goals from Section 1 Method that will be used to evaluate Goal 1- Enhance the lives of New Mexicans with disabilities through the coordination of Independent Living and other disability services.
-Goal 2- Ensure access to quality IL services 1.
-Review the SPIL at each SILC meeting through SILC updates, CIL updates and success stories and evaluate whether timelines are being met.
-If Indicators and/or objectives have not been accomplished, analyze why and determine throughout New Mexico's diverse communities.
-Goal 3- Enhance and expand the ability of the whether adjustments need to be made.
+1. Review the SPIL at each SILC meeting through SILC updates, CIL updates and success stories and evaluate whether timelines are being met.
+If Indicators and/or objectives have not been accomplished, analyze why and determine whether adjustments need to be made.
 Public comment on monitoring the SPIL is available at each quarterly SILC meeting.
-Timeline: Quarterly network of centers for independent living to deliver quality independent living services statewide.
-2. Review the annual consumer satisfaction survey results.
+Timeline: Quarterly2.
+Review the annual consumer satisfaction survey results.
 The CILs and the SILC have agreed upon at least 3 survey questions that all CILs will use and report results to the SILC at the end of each federal fiscal year.
-Timeline: 1st Quarter each year 3.
+Timeline: 1st Quarter each year3.
 Review the Program Performance reports from all NM CILS listed in the SPIL at the end of each federal fiscal year.
-Timeline: 1st Quarter each year 4.
+Timeline: 1st Quarter each year4.
 Review ACL and DSE Site Review reports of CILS when available.
 If requested SILC can offer resources to assist CILs with corrective action plans for below standard performance designations.
-Timeline: As needed 5.
+Timeline: As needed5.
 Create an annual Progress Report on the state of IL in New Mexico, including an analysis and recommendations and distribute to IL Network, state legislature, Governor's office and other interested parties.
-Timeline: 2 nd Quarter each year
+Timeline: 2nd Quarter each year